[Example 1] Tracer transport in a straight channel

 Launch GELATO

-From the main menu bar, select [Simulation]->[Run], then you are asked [Do you want to save?] as Figure 43.
-When you click [Yes] and save project, the computation starts as Figure 44.
+From the main menu bar, select [Simulation]->[Run], then you are asked as Figure 44.
+When you click [OK] and save project, the computation starts as Figure 45.

 ../_images/GELATO_jikko_1.png